gasparka/thesis/docs/1_intro.rst

 most of what is familiar from MATLAB, free of charge.
 Scientist are already shifting from MATLAB to Python in order to conduct research that is reproducible and accessible by everyone :cite:`matlab_to_python`.
 :numref:`pypl_py_vs_mat` shows the popularity comparison (based on Google searches) of Python, MATLAB and C.
-Python is far ahead and the only one with positive trend.
+Python is far ahead and the only one with positive trend, that should soon push Python past Java to position 1.

 .. _pypl_py_vs_mat:
 .. figure:: /img/pypl_py_vs_mat.png